LightBuzz/Azure-Unity/README.md

 ## [Contact us](https://lightbuzz.com/contact)

-LightBuzz has been working on Mobile and Cloud solutions since 2012.
+[LightBuzz](https://lightbuzz.com) has been working on Mobile and Cloud solutions for Fortune 500 and startup companies since 2012.
 [Get in touch with us](https://lightbuzz.com/contact) to start a project with a reliable and trusted partner.